ImHalal/Gesture_Control---Car/README.txt

 1. Upload the **Gesture_car_transmitter_code** to the controller.
 2. Upload the **Gesture_car_receiver_code** to the robot.
 3. Make sure HC-05 modules paired correctly:
-  → Hold the HC-05 button when powered it up until it blinks slowly (to enter HC-05 AT mode) → Test it by send "OK" in Serial Monitor, if it responds back by saying "OK", that means it works → For Slave HC-05:
+  → Hold the HC-05 button when powering it up until it blinks slowly (to enter HC-05 AT mode) → Test it by send "AT" in Serial Monitor, if it responds back by saying "OK", that means it works → For Slave HC-05:
       AT+ROLE=0                 // Set role to Slave
       AT+NAME=Slave             // (Optional) Set custom module name